Search

 But, don’t think Scandinavian is cold and too-modern.
 Remember that the minimalist approach to this style doesn’t mean a lack of warmth.
 It simply refers to the prioritization of essential daily living.
 Warmth is always infused with hygge elements.
 Cozy throws, warm wood hues, and plenty of candles and lighting abound.
 So, if you’re hesitant to totally give up on the simple palette and low-key vibes of farmhouse style, give Scandinavian a try.
 You just might find it’s the perfect transition to contemporary trends for you.

-Neutral white bathroom showcases Scandinavian design style
+Neutral white bathroom showcases Scandinavian design style - Farmhouse style alternatives in design.

 Farmhouse style certainly excels in the arena of making things look rustic or aged.
 But truthfully, most of that is artificial.
 The “shabby chic” influences on farmhouse decor (especially on wall art and in furniture) is overdone.
 At this point in the design world, it’s honestly a bit cringeworthy.
 Instead of opting for another kitschy sign or frame, we recommend experimenting with an infusion of true vintage.
 Everything from French antiques to mid century silhouettes is up for grabs.
 You really can’t go wrong with any of it.

-How to Mix Vintage & Farmhouse Style
+How to Mix Vintage Cottagecore & Farmhouse Style

 What if your house design is currently in the farmhouse realm?
 All you need to do is keep the more modern elements of its style as your base.
 Then, pepper in a few vintage pieces for a unique and eclectic look all around.
 Vintage pieces also add warmth to a space.
 Since they’re often made with saturated colors, this can add some much-needed life to your walls and rooms.